hisovereign/Ultraspan/README.md

 3. The resulting image is saved with a filename derived from the image hash, settings, and monitor dimensions.

 4. gsettings tells Cinnamon to use this static file with picture-options=spanned.

+5. Auto-refresh resets wallpaper at set time intervals just in case
 #### Ultraspan cinnamon applet installation

 Copy the ultraspan@hisovereign folder and place it in ~/.local/share/cinnamon/applets